5 steps of the strategic planning process

 2. Prioritize your objectives

 Once you have identified your current position in the market, it is time to determine objectives that will help you achieve your goals.
-Your objectives should be in line with your company mission and vision.
+Your objectives should align with your company mission and vision.

 Prioritize your objectives by asking important questions such as:

-- Which of these initiatives will have the greatest impact when it comes to achieving our company mission/vision and improving our position in the market?
+- Which of these initiatives will have the greatest impact on achieving our company mission/vision and improving our position in the market?

 - What types of impact are most important (e.g. customer acquisition vs. revenue)?